valueflows/vf-graphql/README.md

 The `lib/` directory contains all source of the reference schema & validation helpers:

 - `index.js` is the main entrypoint to the module, used by other packages wishing to validate schemas against the spec.
-- `typeDefs.js` contains only the schemas themselves (as strings); packages wishing to *implement* APIs using the reference spec can reference this file instead of the main module entrypoint to skip some initialisation logic only needed for validation.
 - `tests/` contains tests for ensuring the schemas compile successfully.
 - `schemas/` contains the actual GraphQL schema definition files. **These are the files you should edit.**
+	- `schemas/bridging/` contains files which are automatically loaded in `buildSchema`.
+The filenames are dot-separated, and if all of the filename components are present in the module IDs passed then the schema is injected.
+For a list of available module IDs, see `schema-manifest.js`.
-- `build/` and `index.d.ts` are generated from the schema files, using helper code in `lib/scripts/`.
+- `build/`, `json-schema.json` and the other `*.js` files are excluded from version control.
+They are generated from the schema definition files, using helper code in `lib/scripts/`.

 ### Publishing to NPM